Understanding Sexting Laws in Texas

-Apps like Snapchat and Dust seek to provide greater protections to their users.
+Apps like Snapchat and Dust seek to provide greater protection to their users.
 Of these apps, we see images from Snapchat during criminal investigations more than almost any other app.
 These images come from screenshots, workarounds, or recordings of “stories.”
-Dust, unlike most other apps, does not send messages through hard drive-based servers, and instead messages only hit a server’s RAM or memory that is not saved on a computer.
-Remember, nothing is absolutely secure.
+Dust, unlike most other apps, does not send messages through hard-drive-based servers; and instead messages only hit a server’s RAM or memory that is not saved on a computer.
+Remember that nothing is secure.
 Just like a face-to-face conversation could be recorded, a person could record a conversation happening on Dust by taking pictures of the images as they come through using a different device to avoid detection.

 Is Entrapment a Defense to Sexting?

 Many online and criminal solicitation cases are based on sting operations.
-Law enforcement agents at the state and federal level receive extensive training on conducting sting operations to foil child predators.
+Law enforcement agents at the state and federal levels receive extensive training on conducting sting operations to foil child predators.
 Millions of dollars are spent each year on training and executing these plans.
 As a result, it is unusual to have a strong entrapment defense if the government officials followed their training.
-In order to establish a person was entrapped, the court will look at whether the government merely provided an opportunity to act and whether the government’s actions would have induced anyone to act.
-Click here to learn more about entrapment.
+In order to establish a person was entrapped, the court will examine whether the government merely provided an opportunity to act and whether the government’s actions would have induced anyone to act.

 If you have been charged with any offense at the state or federal level relating to sexting, contact us immediately.
 Our team of attorneys has decades of experience and proven results handling every type of sex charge in Texas.
 We will work to protect your rights, reputation and record.
 Call today for a free consultation.